fadams/serverless/hybrid_fn_openfaas_stack/examples/fntest/bsdtar/README.md

 The Dockerfile `Dockerfile-rabbitmq` creates a container image for the bsdtar-unzip that includes "amqpwrap" as an analogous concept to hotwrap, this basically listens on a specified queue then invokes CMD when a message is received, the `unzip.sh` and `write-item.sh` are exactly the same as the serverless implementation as the primary contract is sending data via stdin/stdout.

-The script `docker-unzip-rabbitmq.sh` stands up the service, this is mostly just a docker run command that passes a bunch of required environment variables to the container.
+The script `rpcmessage-unzip.sh` stands up the service, this is mostly just a docker run command that passes a bunch of required environment variables to the container.
 N.B. it is all currently pretty "sunny day", so if an AMQP broker isn't running or the relevant queues aren't present it will simply fail rather that attempt to reconnect etc.

-The script `rabbitmq-broker.sh` stands up a containerised broker using the rabbitmq:3-management image from DockerHub, it listens for AMQP 0.9.1 connections on port 5672 and management connections on port 15672 and the UI can be connected to from a browser pointing to localhost:15672.
+The script `test/rabbitmq-broker.sh` stands up a containerised broker using the rabbitmq:3-management image from DockerHub, it listens for AMQP 0.9.1 connections on port 5672 and management connections on port 15672 and the UI can be connected to from a browser pointing to localhost:15672.
 When the broker is up and running the service requires the queue `bsdtar-unzip` as the main queue that requests are sent down and `bsdtar-unzip-response` as the response queue.

 Note that the request/response mechanism is currently pretty primitive and needs some thinking about and in particular there almost certainly needs to be a correlation_id passed between the request and response messages so message invokers can associate command requests with their subsequent responses on an asynchronous system.

 Still not convinced by RabbitMQ, though to be fair the UI is quite nice.
-I'd like to compare performancew with things like Qpid (and maybe ActiveMQ) and also look as AMQP 1.0, as that provides much better interoperability between vendors.
+I'd like to compare performance with things like Qpid (and maybe ActiveMQ) and also look as AMQP 1.0, as that provides much better interoperability between vendors.
 Indeed it feels worth looking at "cloud native" messaging such as NATS too, as that might be easier to wrap in a way that looks to clients like AWS SQS.

 Still also somewhat convinced that making use of one or more off the shelf serverless frameworks is likely to be a better bet than trying to roll our own.
 If we **do** roll our own we definitely should make use of the sort of patterns employed by serverless frameworks such as the main function contract being over stdin/stdout as this is the way most likely to ensure that the core microservice business logic can be built in a polyglot, container-native way.